enricopolanski/functional-programming/README.md

 **Note**: the `HKT` type is the way `fp-ts` uses to represent a generic type constructor (a technique proposed in the following paper [Lightweight higher-kinded polymorphism](https://www.cl.cam.ac.uk/~jdy22/papers/lightweight-higher-kinded-polymorphism.pdf)) so when you see `HKT<F, X>` you can simply read it as `F` applied on the `X` type (thus `F<X>`).

-As examples, we've already seen two relevant types that allow an instance of a contravariant functor: `Eq` and `Ord`.
+As examples, we've already seen two relevant types that admit an instance of a contravariant functor: `Eq` and `Ord`.

 # Applicative functors